nyno-kb/python-101/_episodes/03-types-conversion.md

 - "Types control what operations can be done on values."
 - "Strings can be added and multiplied."
 - "Strings have a length (but numbers don't)."
-- "Must convert numbers to strings or vice versa when operating on them."
+- "Preventing Errors: Handling numbers and strings in Python operations."
-- "Can mix integers and floats freely in operations."
+- "Integers and floats can be mixed freely in operations."
 - "Variables only change value when something is assigned to them."
 ---
 ## Recap from lesson about Data Types